MENU

 Abstract

 Over the last two centuries in Latin America a Washington Consensus development strategy based on integration in the global trading system has dominated both domestic demand management and industrialization "from within."
-This paper assesses the performance of each from the point of view of the impact of external conditions, and the validity of its underlying theory.
-It concludes by noting that replacing the Consensus will require not only reform of the international financial architecture but also a return to the integrated policy framework represented in the Havana Charter.
+This paper assesses the performance of each from the point of view of the impact of external conditions, and the validity of its underlying […]

 Download Working Paper No. 533 PDF (220.92 KB)

-• Working Paper No.532 28 April 2008
+• Working Paper No. 532 April 28, 2008

 Old Wine in a New Bottle: Subprime Mortgage Crisis—Causes and Consequences